janw4ld/pandoc-example/pandoc-markdown-example/example.md

 $ echo "Hello, world!"
 Hello, world!
 ```
+> This is a blockquote.
+> It can span multiple lines,
+> and has the same rules as a paragraph.

 ## This heading is hidden from the table of contents {.unnumbered .unlisted}
 1. This is a list